Complications & HS

 A general feeling of being unwell and tired (malaise).

-Long-term (chronic) infection leading to problems such as anaemia, kidney problems and low levels of protein in the blood.
+Long-term (chronic) infection leading to problems such as anemia, kidney problems, and low levels of protein in the blood.

 Joint pains and inflammation (arthropathy).